RakeshJarupula/Farm-and-Food/README.md

 ![Intro](./assets/Images/intro.png)
 # **Introduction** 🌍
 Farm and Food is a cutting-edge mobile application designed to empower users with insightful analysis of their food choices and their farms.
-Leveraging advanced and powerful Gemini models, Farm and Food offers a seamless way to understand the nutritional content, overall quality of meals while providing vital insights into crop health and sustainable agricultural practices.
+Leveraging advanced and powerful Gemini models, Farm and Food offers a seamless way to understand the nutritional content of meals and can also provide vital insights into crop health and sustainable agricultural practices.

 Key Functions: